wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 * Executing all commands as a superuser (e.g. `root`)
 * Access to `https://repo.wallarm.com` to download packages.
 Ensure the access is not blocked by a firewall
 * Access to `https://api.wallarm.com` if working with EU Wallarm Cloud or to `https://us1.api.wallarm.com` if working with US Wallarm Cloud.
 If access can be configured only via the proxy server, then use the [instructions][configure-proxy-balancer-instr]
-* Access to [GCP storage addresses](https://www.gstatic.com/ipranges/goog.json) to download an actual list of IP addresses registered in [whitelisted, blacklisted, or graylisted](../user-guides/ip-lists/overview.md) countries, regions or data centers
+* Access to [GCP storage addresses](https://www.gstatic.com/ipranges/goog.json) to download an actual list of IP addresses registered in [whitelisted, denylisted, or graylisted](../user-guides/ip-lists/overview.md) countries, regions or data centers
 * Installed text editor **vim**, **nano**, or any other.
 In the instruction, **vim** is used

 ## Installation